 - In the Restrict to this list of attributes field, choose Ticket channel and Assignee name (you add Assignee name so that viewers can switch between the two metrics).
 You can select multiple attributes to give the viewer more flexibility.

 - When you are finished, click Apply.

 Explore displays the Change attributes widget.
-You can now use the Assignee name to attributes drop-down list to change the query table to display the Ticket channel metric.
+You can now use the Assignee name to attributes drop-down list to change the report table to display the Ticket channel metric.